eugenia1984/airbnb-clone/README.md

 ## <img width="30" height="30" src="https://img.icons8.com/dusk/30/apple-notes.png" alt="apple-notes"/> Notes

-I appreciate your interest in this Project ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn](http://www.linkedin.com/in/maríaeugeniacosta)
+I appreciate your interest in this Project ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)

 ---